ajaiantilal/i7z/GUI/README_GUI.txt

-#to make the gui working you will need qt4 installed. libqt4-dev should be enough i think
+#to make the gui working you will need qt4 installed.
+libqt4-dev, qmake-qt4 should be enough i think

+running the Makefile should be enough